The Chevron Readers’ Cup

 Teams of four students study a selection of books to compete for the Cup.
 The books will include titles written by some authors attending the Festival and classic fiction for young people.

-- Student teams will now read three books for the first round and three new books for the final round.
+- Student teams will read three books for the first round and two new books for the final round.

-- The list of books for the Chevron Readers’ Cup 2020 can be found online here
+- The list of books for the Chevron Readers’ Cup 2021 can be found online here.

-- Teams of students are chosen (maximum of 4 students per team)
+- Teams of students are chosen by the school (maximum of 4 students per team)

 - Each school/branch may enter up to two teams in Primary (up to age 11) and up to two teams in Secondary (age 12 to 16)